wp-plugins/hotspots/readme.txt

 No. There is an option to allow up to 20 pixels each side of your target width to display the heat map.
 This amount can be changed and is defaulted to 6 pixels.

+**My screen resolution is not large enough to display some of the heat maps**

+You can try ignoring the device pixel ratio and ignore the zoom level options, then do a browser zoom out to increase the website width.
+However, the heat map may not be entirely accurate if you do this.
+For heat map data with a device pixel ratio of 1:1 and a zoom level of 100%, viewing larger website widths using this method works OK.

 == Screenshots ==
 1. Heat map of clicks and taps on a WordPress website.
 As you can see, the navigation menu bar and top search input are highly used but the second search input is rarely used.